johnataylor/assistantsService/README.md

 There is a basic pass-through "Proxy" style implementation of the protocol, just there to verify things.
 And then, using the same Controllers but swapping out the Models, an implementation that uses Azure blob storage for the state.

 So far we have the Assistant, Thread and Message models.
-You'll need a blob storage accound with "assistants," "threads" and "messages" containers added.
+You'll need a blob storage account with "assistants," "threads" and "messages" containers added.

 Some parts of the protocol are a work in progress:
 - pagination on the various "list" operations